MichaelCurrin/track-my-life/docs/usage.md

 ## Run the app

-Start the CherryPy server, to serve HTML and allow REST API requests
+Start the CherryPy server in order to serve HTML in the browser, allow REST API requests and interface with the databae.

+### Embedded application

+Steps for running on PythonAnywhere.com

+TBC

+### Local application

 1. Tail your log files